Why Teenagers Get Involved in Real Research

 We know this is on your mind.
 Here's our honest answer: genuine research capability is increasingly valuable in admissions precisely because it's rare and hard to fake.
 Students who learn to think like scientists, who can discuss their work with depth and authenticity, stand out.

-But we don't optimize for admissions.
+Note, we don't optimize for admissions.
 We don't help students package projects for maximum impression.
 If that's what you want, there are services for that.

 What we've seen over a decade of research education: students who pursue real questions for real reasons tend to have compelling things to say.
 The authenticity shows.